Credible

 Small mortgage loan requirements

 Qualifying for a small mortgage is no different from qualifying for a standard mortgage.
-As always, the requirements will depend on the loan type you’re applying for as well as the lender’s own guidelines.
+As always, the requirements will depend on the loan type you’re applying for as well as the lender’s guidelines.

 The main difference is that if you’re applying for a small mortgage, there’s a greater chance that you’re applying for a non-qualified mortgage.
 And when it comes to non-qualified mortgages, all the usual borrower requirements don’t apply, so lender guidelines become much more important.